 Do you have Wi-Fi problems on stormy days?
-Here’s the scoop on what kind of weather is most likely to cause an internet outage and what types of internet connections are the most susceptible.
+Here’s the scoop on what kind of weather is most likely to cause an internet outage and how you can prepare for storm-related outages.

 How Does Weather Affect Internet Service?